Garnish & Gather

 Meet Natalie Keng!

-It's very exciting to be celebrating 10 years in the business, especially surviving the pandemic.
+It's very exciting to be celebrating over a decade in the business, especially surviving the pandemic.
 The love and support for us (and our sauces) from fans and partners (like G&G) made a huge difference in weathering logistics challenges, and sadly, the re-emergence of anti-Asian American backlash, locally and nationally.
-Chinese Southern Belle was a personal nickname that turned organically into cooking classes, food tours and an award-winning sauce line.

 Global Hearth: Cooking Up a Better World allows for diverse offerings, including my first book, a cookbook-memoir.
 I have a master's degree from Harvard Kennedy School and now I'm the Sauce Maven but at heart, my vision and inspiration are unchanged-- a small business that brings people together around food and culture, supports local food, healthy people and planet, and gives back to the community.